Content Marketing: A Simple Guide for 2021

 Sometimes, the answers you seek can be content-heavy.
 A lot of people use browsers like Google Chrome or Mozilla Firefox on their desktops and mobile devices to quickly search for information.
 This is where downloadable content comes in handy.

-Downloadable Content helps in keeping user experience intact, content-heavy websites reload on the browser and it may result in the visitor exiting the session.
+Downloadable Content helps keep the user experience intact; content-heavy websites reload on the browser, and it may result in the visitor exiting the session.
 This is where you can use downloadable content along with branding.
-This makes the content easily shareable and improves traction to your website.
+This makes the content easily shareable and improves traction on your website.

 Smart Ways to Create Content

 There are plenty of online tools and apps that content creators can use to create their content to be more visually appealing.
-You’ve probably noticed how content on social media is more video-based than simple images, that’s because videos bring in more engagements.
-So if you’re looking for some simple tools that help you create content, here are five of them.
+You’ve probably noticed how content on social media is more video-based than simple images; that’s because videos bring in more engagement.
+So, if you’re looking for some simple tools that help you create content, here are five of them.

-You’ll find a lot of contributors on this library, so, even if you have a smartphone with a decent camera you can become a contributor too.
-As the contributors continue to increase, you’ll find new photographs uploaded here every week.
+You’ll find a lot of contributors in this library, so even if you have a smartphone with a decent camera, you can become a contributor, too.
+As the number of contributors continues to increase, you’ll find new photographs uploaded here every week.

 I found this tool to be worth the mention here as you’ll be focusing on scaling your blog publications.
 I’ve personally used this on multiple blogs to ensure that the webpage load time remains unaffected with these uploaded images.

 If you’re looking for an online tool to create vector-based images this is a great place to make quick designs.
 The freemium version of the tool allows you to create characters, logos, diagrams, and graphics straight from your browser.